Rmark92/Patzer/README.md

 # Patzer

-Patzer is a chess engine built with JavasScript.
+Patzer is a chess engine built in JavasScript.
 It adheres to most standard chess rules, including promotions, castling, en passant, and draw by threefold repetition.

 Play the live version [here](http://ryan-mark.xyz/Patzer/)